-Huff Insurance is proud to be a Trusted Choice Insurance Agency and a member of the Independent Insurance Agents of Maryland (commonly referred to as the Big I) and the Independent Insurance Agents and Brokers of America, which is a national alliance of more than 250,000 insurance agency owners and their employees who off all types of insurance products.
+Huff Insurance is proud to be a Trusted Choice Insurance Agency and a member of the Independent Insurance Agents of Maryland (commonly referred to as the Big I Maryland) and the Independent Insurance Agents and Brokers of America.
+This is a national alliance of more than 250,000 insurance agency owners and their employees who off all types of insurance products.

 Unlike company employed insurance agents, or captive agents, independent insurance agents represent more than one insurance company.
 This allows us to offer our clients a wider choice of auto insurance, home insurance, business insurance, and life insurance options and products.